 Best Monero Wallets for iOS and Android (2026)

 The best Monero wallet for most people in 2026 is one that connects directly to the Monero network, keeps your keys on your device, and doesn't collect data.
 On iOS, that's Monero One.
 On Android, Monero One (in beta) and Monerujo both connect directly to nodes.
-Cake Wallet is faster but uses a light wallet server that sees your transactions.
+Cake Wallet is popular but uses a light wallet server that sees your transactions.
 Here's how they compare.

 Best Monero Wallets Compared